ibm-cloud-architecture/tutorial-vpc-3tier-networking/WebApp.md

 ## Test the Load Balancer.

-Once the installaion of WordPress is complete on `AppServ2`, the Load Balancer health checks should pass.
+Once the installation of WordPress is complete on `AppServ2`, the Load Balancer health checks should pass.
 Both application severs should now be accessible through the load balancer.

-**Note**: It may take a couple of minutes for the load balancer health checks to idnetify both servers are up and healthy.
+**Note**: It may take a couple of minutes for the load balancer health checks to identify both servers are up and healthy.

 You can validate that the Load Balancer is routing to one of the two servers with either of the next two options: